KediDili/VanillaPlusProfessions/features.md

 |Amethyst       | Dressed Spinner     |
 |Topaz          | Cork Cobber         |

-[^2]: After being used at least once, they WILL NOT stack with other gems, even if they're of the same type!
+NOTE: After being used at least once, they WILL NOT stack with other gems, even if they're of the same type!

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ## Foraging Professions